-The Caddis is a great fly to utilize during early to mid-summer evenings on most of the best fly fishing lakes in the Kamloops area!
+The Stillwater Caddis Pupa is a great fly to utilize during early to mid-summer evenings on most of the best fly fishing lakes in the Kamloops area!
 Although this fly tying segment is dedicated to the caddis pupa, it is important to have a bit of an understanding of its entire life cycle before proceeding.

 Here’s some history: